 Use positive reinforcement

-First of all, receiving positive feedback which improves your self-esteem can help reduce feelings of helplessness.
-For example, one study showed that after subjects experienced the feeling of helplessness due to an inability to help another person, they managed to cope with the situation better if they heard someone else describe them in a positive way.
+First, receiving positive feedback that improves your self-esteem can help reduce feelings of helplessness.
+For example, one study showed that after people experienced feelings of helplessness due to an inability to help another person, they managed to cope with the situation better if they heard someone else describe them in a positive way.

 This worked even though the description was relatively generic, and simply listed various positive characteristics (i.e. “this person is interested in people and is ready to help them when needed.
 He is able to express concern and respect for others.
 He is also sensitive, thoughtful, and flexible enough to establish good rapport with others.”).

-The two methods which are described above (changing your attributional style and using positive reinforcement), can both help you reduce or overcome learned helplessness in some cases.
-However, there are limitations to what you can accomplish yourself, even if you understand these techniques well.
+The methods described in this article might be able to help you reduce or overcome learned helplessness in some cases.
+However, there are limitations to what you can accomplish yourself, and these techniques won’t be sufficient in all cases.

-As such, in some cases, and especially if you experience learned helplessness that is severe or chronic, you can benefit from meeting with a professional psychologist, who can help you implement these techniques as part of cognitive behavioral therapy, or some other form of treatment.
+As such, if you think that you might benefit from help, and especially if you experience learned helplessness that is severe or chronic, consider seeking professional help, who will be able to help you using cognitive behavioral therapy or other relevant types of treatment.